estevao-s/double-pendulum/README.md

 # Complementary files

 You can find the physical explanation with more details about the double pendulum model in the file "doublependulum_physics.md"

+The whole documentation is written in english, but my native language is portuguese.
+Therefore, all comments and some variables in the code is in portuguese.